tytydraco/yessleep/out/The_Nothing_Machine.md

 The small whisper of light that made it into the bathroom from the kitchen windows was just enough to illuminate the medicine cabinet, and I headed back to the kitchen with the bottle of Tylenol.
 My face contorted into a pained scowl as I glanced over to my lifeless coffee maker.
 I found a matchbox to light the stove, and put a kettle on to boil.
 There were enough coffee grounds left in the grinder for one cup, and I would have to make do with that.

 The wind howled and I became acutely attuned to the tapping of a twig, or perhaps a leaf, on one of my window panes.
 A now familiar feeling of creeping dread rose in my stomach.
 Tap-tap-taaap-taptap-taaaap-tap.
 A rhythm, a code, a mathematical miracle, each transient of the taps separated by innumerable attoseconds, vast quantities of impossibly small slices of time, precisely chosen.
 Tap.
 Taptap.
 Tap.
+A symphony.
+Tap-tap.
+Taaap.

 The suddenly shrieking kettle snapped me away from my rhizome of thought.
 I turned the flame off, then walked over and opened the window, sending any debris on its way in the gusts.
 It was a cold, bitter wind, and it felt refreshing in my feverish state.
 Too cold, but refreshing.